Group

 • Supports grouping geometries across layers.

-Feature Entry
+Function Entry

-Or perform following operations:
+Or perform the following operations:

-Differences Between Group and Merge
+Difference Between Group and Merge

 Notes: